Don Larsen: Life after playing

 In 1964, Larsen was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes both on and off the playing surface.

 Larsen, with writer Mark Shaw, released an autobiography, The Perfect Yankee: The Incredible Story of the Greatest Miracle in Baseball History that was published in 1996.

-Larsen was in Yankee Stadium for two of baseball's 21 modern perfect games: his own in 1956, and David Cone's in 1999.
+Larsen was also at David Cone's perfect game in 1999.
 Cone's game took place on Yogi Berra Day; Larsen threw out the ceremonial first pitch to Berra before the game.
-Larsen later said that Cone's perfect game was the first game he had seen in person from start to finish since his retirement.
+Larsen said it was the first game he had seen in person from start to finish since his retirement.

 Personal life and death

 Larsen married his first wife, Vivian, in 1955, out of a sense of duty after she became pregnant with his child.
 The day of his perfect game, they were estranged, and she was in court, obtaining a show-cause order demanding that MLB Commissioner Ford Frick withhold her husband's World Series share and apply it to $420 owed her in support payments.
 They were divorced in 1957.
 Larsen and his second wife, Corrine, were married for over 60 years.
 They lived in Hayden Lake, Idaho.
 It was reported in 2012 that he put up for auction the uniform he had worn to pitch his perfect game to pay for expenses of his grandchildren's college education.

-Larsen died on January 1, 2020, from esophageal cancer at the age of 90.
+Larsen died on January 1, 2020, from esophageal cancer at the age of 90 in Hayden Lake, Idaho.